 If you win The Pitch then you need to be as flexible as possible in terms of getting the film made.
 The amount of time may depend on your role – a writer may not need to be as available as a director, for example.
 We understand everyone has to make a living and many people have family commitments.
 The film does have to be made in the first six months following the Finalists’ Weekend, though, so please bear that in mind.
 Don’t book a cruise or anything.

-No. We have a hub fund in South Africa and are in talks about starting other Pitch funds in different countries.
+We also have a hub fund in South Africa (currently suspended due to the pandemic) and we are in talks about starting other Pitch funds in different countries.
 If you’re interested in hosting The Pitch in your country then contact project director Luke Walton, who will talk to you for hours about it.
 Seriously, hours.
 Bring popcorn.

 Gnash your teeth, weep and then make sure you have done the following: